gjtorikian/branta/README.md

 ## What does it index?

-Branta indexes the following parts of each page:
+The following parts of each page are indexed:

 * The title
 * The body